plone/documentation/develop/addons/components/genericsetup.rst

 ---------------------

 Setup items in the local component registry of the Plone Site.
-The items can be adapters, subscribers, or utilities.
+The items can be adapters, subscribers or utilities.
 This can also be done in zcml, which puts it in the global registry that is defined at startup.
 The difference is:
 when you put it in xml, the item is only added to a specific Plone Site when you install the package in the add-ons control panel.